 • Exploders ignore their hurt & anger for a long time, like a dormant volcano.
 When they finally erupt, the rage usually gets projected onto innocent victims (children, animals, the iPhone….) who didn’t cause the original pain – like hot lava, covering everything in sight.
 It takes a lot to push them over the edge, but when that line is crossed, the earth shakes & everyone runs for cover.

 EXP: “If you leave your jacket on the floor one more time, I’m leaving you!”

 – long-term frustration about not getting one’s needs met in current situations (a marriage, a job….)

 – long-term abuse /abandonment in intimate relationships (from parents, a spouse, s teacher….)

-Never taught how to deal with a wide range of hurt – from irritation to assaults – these people habitually swallow it until ‘stuffed’ & then let it out – inappropriately.
-Because people can’t feel empathy & rage at the same time, the exploder will say & do overly harsh things they later regret.
+• Never taught how to deal with a wide range of hurt – from irritation to assaults – these people habitually swallow it until ‘stuffed’, & then let it out – inappropriately.
+Because humans can’t feel empathy & rage at the same time, the exploder will say & do overly harsh things they later regret.

 2 thoughts on “Anger – Ways to REACT (Part 2)”

 I find that narcissists tend to be “exploders” when their imago is threatened.